 What Varicose Vein Treatment Options Are Available?

-There are many treatments for varicose and spider veins that you can take advantage of today.
+There are many varicose veins treatment for varicose and spider veins that you can take advantage of today.
 Some are simply preventative methods or designed to temporarily relieve symptoms, while others permanently remove the affected vein.
 Some of the most common treatment options available include Sclerotherapy and radiofrequency ablation.

 There are some lifestyle changes that may help ease symptoms of venous disorders.
 Keeping your feet elevated so that blood doesn’t pool is one.
 Adding exercise can help boost circulation and potentially decrease the pressure your veins are under.
 If you are overweight or obese, losing weight can help alleviate some of the pressure on your legs as well.